yie1d/pydoll/docs/en/deep-dive/fingerprinting/behavioral-fingerprinting.md

 **Why Scrolling is Hard to Fake:**

-When you scroll with a mouse wheel or trackpad, you're not just moving pixels—you're **applying physical force** to a mechanical or capacitive input device.
+When you scroll with a mouse wheel or trackpad, you're not just moving pixels, you're **applying physical force** to a mechanical or capacitive input device.
 This physical interaction creates natural patterns that follow the laws of physics.

 **The Physics of Human Scrolling:**